Jacob R. Day

-On January 17, 2023, Governor-elect Wes Moore nominated Day to serve as the Maryland Secretary of Housing and Community Development.
-He took office on January 18, 2023.
-He resigned as mayor of Salisbury on January 27.
+On January 17, 2023, Governor-elect Wes Moore nominated Day to serve as the Secretary of Housing and Community Development.
+He took office on January 18, resigning as the mayor of Salisbury on January 27, 2023.
+During his tenure, he has supported efforts to increase new housing development in Maryland.
+Day is a member of the Special Operations Detachment-NATO in the Maryland Army National Guard and US Army Special Operations Command.

 Background

-Day was one of three children born to father Randy Day, the CEO of Perdue Farms as of March 2017, and mother Debbie, a retired teacher.
+Day was one of the three children born to father Randy Day, the CEO of Perdue Farms from 2017 to 2023, and mother Debbie, a retired teacher.
 He grew up in Salisbury and pursued a career in architecture and urban design.
-He earned master's degrees from Carnegie Mellon University and the University of Oxford.
+He earned a Bachelor of Science in architecture from the University of Maryland, College Park, a Master of Arts in urban design from Carnegie Mellon University, and a Master of Science in environmental policy from Christ Church, Oxford.

 On July 8, 2015, Day announced his candidacy in the nonpartisan Salisbury mayoral election, challenging incumbent Democratic mayor Jim Ireton.
 Ireton later decided against running for re-election, instead running for the Salisbury City Council in District 4.
-He ran on a platform that included improving the city's infrastructure, attracting economic growth through business-first initiatives, and creating jobs.
-Day ran unopposed, and was elected on November 3, 2015.
+Day was elected on November 3, 2015, after running unopposed on a platform that included improving the city's infrastructure, attracting economic growth through business-first initiatives, and creating jobs.